antfie/safedbquery/README.md

 ## Demonstration

-Using the two supplied classes [QueryBuilder.java](/src/main/java/com/antfie/safedbquery/QueryBuilder.java) and [QueryParameter.java](/src/main/java/com/antfie/safedbquery/QueryParameter.java) it is easy to build complex DB queries as shown below.
-You can use these two simple classes in your own projects.
+Using these two simple classes [QueryBuilder.java](/src/main/java/com/antfie/safedbquery/QueryBuilder.java) and [QueryParameter.java](/src/main/java/com/antfie/safedbquery/QueryParameter.java) it is easy to build complex DB queries as shown below.
+You can use these classes in your own projects.

 ```java
 // Build the query